pnp/powerplatform-samples/samples/reusable-childflow-array-operations/README.md

 -------|----|--------
 1.0|Aug 24, 2024|Initial release

-## Features

-This sample illustrates the following concepts:

-* Reusablility using child flow
-* Perform common operations on input json arrays based on the operation selected - Union (All), Intersection (Common), Difference (Array1 - Array2)
-* Use of Select & Filter action
-* Expression

 ## Prerequisites

 The caller parent flow should be solution aware to call this child flow using "Run a Child Flow" action.

 ## Minimal Path to Awesome